Friday, June 12, 2026

 The Time Efficiency Advantage

 Traditional study replays the same pages regardless of your errors, so you waste time on moves you already remember.
-A complete Scotch repertoire can be effectively addressed with a set of carefully chosen position cards, with particular focus on the Mieses variation.
+A complete Scotch repertoire can be effectively addressed with a small set of carefully chosen position cards, with particular focus on the Mieses variation.
 By storing plans, such as piece placement and typical pawn breaks, you achieve broad coverage with a fraction of the usual time.

 Long-Term Retention That Works